Florida Violation V12: Shell stock requirements

 Why is violation V12 (Shell stock requirements) dangerous?

-This violation is classified under: Food from Unsafe Sources - CDC Risk Factor #1.
+Violation V12 (Shell stock requirements) is classified under: Food from Unsafe Sources - CDC Risk Factor #1.
+The CDC identifies five major risk factors contributing to foodborne illness outbreaks in food service establishments.